CONTENTS, THE HEART OF BLOGS

 A picture speaks a thousand words.
 If you find it difficult to explain in words, then draw simple diagrams to explain… The stone age of the Internet is already over.

 TIP 17) YOU DON’T HAVE TO WRITE A LOT

-No. There are no specifications on how much to write!
-But just give however much details you can to the readers – I usually end up with well over 1000 words.
+No. There are no set rules on how much to write!
+But just give however many details you can to the readers – I usually end up with well over 1000 words.
 But at times, there really isn’t much to talk about… Like reviewing a battery power bank.

 TIP 18) CALL TO ACTION

 This may, or may not apply to all posts.
 If you are writing to promote something or want your readers to do certain things, make sure that there is a clear call to action.
 For example, if you want your readers to subscribe to your newsletter – There should be a clear big “subscribe” button.
 Just don’t spam too much.

 TIP 19) WRITE FIRST, WORRY LATER

 If you don’t get started, you will never finish.
 Just don’t think too much and slowly write a couple of paragraphs at a time.
 For the new bloggers who are thinking that writing is difficult – Even I began with writing crappy “hello world” blog posts… So yeah.
 Don’t overthink too much.
 Just write, and worry about editing it later.

 After you are done with writing your blog post, don’t just throw it out on the Internet.
 Not yet.
 There is still work to be done… After you are done writing.